How to Open a Salon: A Comprehensive 10 Step Guide to Get You Started

 So, now could be a good time to dig into the $20 billion revenue per year industry.
 If you are looking for a simple guide on how to open a salon, you’ve come to the right place.
 We have curated a step-wise checklist to help you get off your feet.

-Follow these 10 steps to open a successful salon:
+Follow these 10 steps to start a successful salon:

 - Understand the market